diabelb/create-react-app-typescript/README.md

  * [Getting Started](#tldr) – How to create a new app.
  * [User Guide](https://github.com/wmonk/create-react-app-typescript/blob/master/packages/react-scripts/template/README.md) – How to develop apps bootstrapped with react scripts ts.
+ * [Redux Actions with Typescript](https://github.com/piotrwitek/react-redux-typescript-guide) - How to create redux actions and reducers in Typescript

 _Do you know react and want to try out typescript?
 Or do you know typescript and want to try out react?_ Get all the benefits from `create-react-app` but you use typescript! 🚀